slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Virtue signaling is popular because it lets anyone, regardless of objective merit, go on an ego trip."
 -- Naval Ravikant*

-> *"Humility is mostly about being very honest about how much you owe to luck."
+> *"Humility is mostly about being very honest about how much you owe to luck." (...)
+"If you are more fortunate than others, build a longer table rather than a taller fence."
 -- Kevin Kelly*

 ### On respect